9990807/SoftwareLists/README.md

 #### Doom

+- [Chocolate Doom](https://www.chocolate-doom.org/wiki/index.php/Chocolate_Doom) - Doom source port that accurately reproduces the experience of Doom as it was played in the 1990s.
+- [GZDoom](https://www.zdoom.org/downloads) - Enhanced ports of the Doom engine with modern features.

+#### Quake

 - [vkQuake](https://github.com/Novum/vkQuake) - Port of Quake using Vulkan for rendering.
 Based on QuakeSpasm and QuakeSpasm-Spiked.

-#### Quake

-- [GZDoom](https://www.zdoom.org/downloads) - Enhanced ports of the Doom engine with modern features.

 ### Microsoft